First COVID-19 shot recipient in US now a vaccine activist - NewsBreak

 Since then, Lindsay has been recognized by President Biden as an “Outstanding American by Choice,” a U.S. Citizenship and Immigration Services program that recognizes citizens who have been naturalized.

-She said she acknowledges the mistrust in communities of color, which stems from past history.
+She said she acknowledges the mistrust in communities of color, which stems from .
 But she reassures people by noting she did her own research before getting her shot, and that there are safeguards in place.

 She also stresses that getting a shot will help protect others.